microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_Azure_Monitor/challenges/01_challenge.md

 Check if the `AMA` was installed  on the virtal machine blade under "Extensions & applications"

+### Task 4: Create an alert for not responding virtual machines

+Create an alert for not responding virtual machines.
+The alert should be triggered if the virtual machine is not responding for 5 minutes.

+Test the alert by stopping one of the virtual machines.

+**Important**: Start the machine aftewards again.

-### Task 4: Write a Log Kusto Query which counts the heartbeat events grouped by the VM name
+### Task 5: Write a Log Kusto Query which counts the heartbeat events grouped by the VM name

 ## **Learning Resources**